andrea-yao/blogsbyRStudio/content/post/2024-01-14 movies personal growth/movies for personal growth.md

 ---
-title: "list of movies that resonate"
+title: "list of movies that resonate with"
 author: "Mabel Yao"
 date: "2024-01-15"
 output: html_document
 ---
-## Where the Crawdads Sing
+## 1- Where the Crawdads Sing